mrpeem/back-end-developer-challenge/README.md

       The initialization function also takes into account a fresh start or an application restart.
 This repo will contain an existing database (`src/db/db.db`), but the file can safely be removed/deleted and it will get recreated and reinitialized upon the next application start.

+  5. **Configs**: This program reads json files from `src/configs/` and stores it in the database.
+As long as the format of the data is the same as the one in `briv.json`, additional character config files can be added to the directory and the program will be able to run without any issues.
+If there are duplicate names, only the first instance of the config will be used and populated.